 With the permission of the graduate academic advisor, the student may substitute another CISC or ISEM graduate course for one of the above concentration courses.

-Recommended Sequence for the Full-time Student Completing the Software Engineering and System Analysis Concentration in the Five-Year Accelerated Bachelor of Science / Master of Science Program-The sequence that appears below was developed based upon the availability of specific courses each semester and the successful completion of course prerequisites.
+Recommended Sequence - The sequence that appears below was developed based upon the availability of specific courses each semester and the successful completion of course prerequisites.